1. How long do I have to stay at least?

 Donations- we are always in need of supplies for the rescued animals so if you would like to bring anything it would be greatly appreciated!
 Meyenberg Non Fat Powdered Goat Milk is only around 10 USD and is used for all infant sloths, spider monkeys, capuchins, howler monkeys etc. .
 Also toys for the animals (Monkeys, kinkajous, birds) is very warmly received!
 The center has an amazon wish list if you would like to get ideas for what is needed.
 And we always always always need more building supplies and equipment!

 Please check your kit list and ensure you haven’t forgotten anything essential.

 16. Who will pick me up at the airport?

 When you have confirmed your travel plans with us and if you have ordered airport pick up, we will have one of our trusted Taxi drivers to pick you up.
 They will have a ''Costa Rica Animal Rescue Center'' sign and will wait for you in the arrivals section, after you have received your luggage.
 They speak mainly spanish but are very friendly.
-Airport pick up costs 30USD and should be paid on arrival at the center to the driver.
+Airport pick up costs 30USD after 9:30 is 40USD and should be paid cash to the driver uponarrival at the center.

 If you want to bring anything in the form of donations and supplies to the center feel free to contact us as firstname.lastname@example.org for specific items we are in desperate need of at the time of your arrival!